 The completed design must also relate to a specific lot.
+For the purpose of this guideline, a specific lot may include a proposed lot sold in accordance with the Land Sales Act 1984 and evidence may include a disclosure plan or a copy of the approved plan of survey for the proposed lot.
 For example, in the case of an individual 'one-off' (bespoke) design, the building certifier must be satisfied that the design relates to the proposed building to be constructed on that lot.
-In the case of 'stock' or 'standard' designs commonly offered by volume builders, the 'stock' or 'standard' design must relate to that lot on which the building is proposed to be constructed.
+In the case of 'stock' or 'standard' designs commonly offered by volume builders, the 'stock' or 'standard' design must relate to the lot on which the building is proposed to be constructed.